 As the sport developed, manufactured holding devices came into play.
 Italy led the field in innovation and these new devices were first used in the 1957 International Stoke Mandeville Games.
 Various types have been devised over the years; the object being to provide stability for the wheelchair and fencer at the same time as transportability.

 In 1982, the ISMWSF gratefully accepted the gift of four sets of fencing frames from the Dutch Federation, which both stabilized the wheelchairs and fixed the distance between the fencers.
 In 1987, the Italians brought over another frame which was copied in England and formed the basis for the several versions that are still being used today.
 Minor adjustments included the consideration of lightness of equipment and the facility to more quickly accommodate fencers taking into account the important consideration of left and right-handed fencers.

-Men and women with disabilities that include, but are not limited to, amputation, spinal cord injury, and cerebral palsy, are eligible to compete in events including foil (men and women), epee (men and women), and sabre (men only).
+Men and women with disabilities that include, but are not limited to, amputation, spinal cord injury, and cerebral palsy, are eligible to compete in events including foil, epee and saber.

 The official governing body is the International Wheelchair and Amputee Sports Federation (IWAS).